51Degrees/documentation/README.md

 Any links on the page (e.g. to classes which are documented in the target repository) are fixed so they point to the correct URL.

 # Tag Files
-To enable linking to documented members (e.g. classes, structs etc) from other repositories, tag files must be included in the `Doxyfile` using the `TAGFILES` property.
+To enable linking to this documentation from other repositories, tag files must be included in their `Doxyfile` using the `TAGFILES` property.

-This means that any links which are possible in the documentation which generated the tag file is also possible from the documentation which includes the tag file.
-For example, by including the C tag file with the line
+This means that any links which are possible here are also possible from the documentation which includes the tag file.
+With this as a git submodule under the directory `doc-src`, including the tag file with the line

 ```
-device-detection-cxx/tagfile=../../../device-detection-cxx/4.0
+doc-src/tagfile=../../documentation/4.0
 ```
-any link to a member of the C documentation will be included with the prefix `../../../device-detection-cxx/4.0` (the path to the repository).
+any link to a member of the general documentation will be included with the prefix `../../documentation/4.0` (the path to the repository).

 # DoxygenLayout.xml
 This contains the structure of the navigation.
 First there is the main page (defined by the ``@mainpage`` tag), then pages (defined with ``@page`` and ``@subpage`` tags), then the static links to the language specific documentation (these are hardcoded with the repository names).